ChrstphrHll/npc_gen/students/Miglus Yrlissa.md

 ---
 ### Description
 - 6th year Triton Fighter in Jettenia
-- wavy blonde hair that's loose around the shoulders, Pale Brown eyes, and Aqua skin
+- shoulder length straight lighter blonde hair that's wild, Pale Brown eyes, and Aqua skin
 - Is Objective and Sensual, and has Generosity as their ideal

 ### Organizations